 SEE ADDITIONAL IMAGE ABOVE FOR LIST OF MATERIALS

 This Charge and Electrostatics Kit begins with a classic set of hands-on experiments to introduce key concepts: static charge, charge carriers, storing charge, discharging charge, like charges repel, unlike charges attract, grounding and polarity.
 Using this kit, students then explore the characteristics of charge through the building and manipulation of 6 electrostatic devices, combining an engineering approach with fundamental science.
 Step-by-step, highly visual instructions and the use and manipulation of everyday materials brings clarity to the phenomenology of CHARGE!
-These STEM projects culminate with the building and use of a Van de Graaff Generator.
+These STEM projects culminate with the use of a Van de Graaff Generator (sold separately).
 Note that the Franklin bell and the electrostatic motor work convincingly when combined with the electrostatic generators.
-The student built generators also make crowd pleasing electrostatic fountains as well as providing hair-raising experiences.
+The use of an electrostatic generators also make crowd pleasing electrostatic fountains as well as providing hair-raising experiences.
 Be sure to use this internet website to further explore, enrich and extend the experiments incorporated within the Charge kit.

 - a Leyden jar

 - an electrophorus

 - an electrostatic motor

 - a Van de Graaff Generator

 - These projects develop student understanding of electrical charge and include an engineering approach to electrostatics.